 “It’s really normal for people who are being accused of sexually abusing a child to have lots of different explanations for what has happened.
 These explanations can be very persuasive. [alleged abuser or offender] doesn’t want to get into trouble and wants you to believe him and like him.
 I am really happy for you to call me to talk about any explanations [alleged abuser or offender] gives you.”

-The family’s child protection history may help you to understand how the child may have been discredited by the offender.
+The family’s child protection history may help you to understand how the child may have been discredited by the alleged abuser.
 If possible, prepare to address any labels or beliefs that discredit the child.
-For example, if the child’s mental health issues have been used to discredit them, talk to an expert on mental health providers or Practice Advice and Support to gain an insight into how these issues might impact on the child’s behaviour or disclosure.
+For example, if the child’s mental health issues have been used to discredit them, talk to an expert on mental health mental health such as the mental practice leader or the Practice Advice and Support team to gain an insight into how these issues might impact on the child’s behaviour or disclosure.

 Version historyBack to top